-Each year at the annual conference, PTC offers two named awards for excellence in research:
+Each year at the annual conference, PTC offers two named awards for excellence in research.
+The 2018 award winners are:

 PTC awards the Meheroo Jussawalla Research Prize Award to the best participant research paper at PTC’s annual conference.
 The award, which is named in honor of the late international telecommunications scholar Meheroo Jussawalla, is open to all participants at the annual conference with research papers accepted for presentation.

-The 2017 Meheroo Jussawalla Research Prize Award recipient is Rob Frieden, Pioneers Chair and Professor, Telecommunications and Law, Pennsylvania State University.
+Rob Frieden, Pioneers Chair and Professor, Telecommunications and Law, Pennsylvania State University, USA

 Dr. Chun Liu, Associate Professor, School of Economics and Management, Southwest Jiaotong University, People’s Republic of China